Rukh-sana/embodied-temporal-reasoning/README.md

 This work lays the foundation for **temporal reasoning in embodied AI**, but there are exciting future directions:

-* **Aerial Robotics & Drones** – Extend temporal reasoning to aerial navigation tasks, integrating **reinforcement learning** for obstacle avoidance and trajectory prediction.
-* **Transformers in Robotics** – Use transformer-based architectures for **long-horizon temporal memory**, vital for drones, service robots, and autonomous systems.
+* **Aerial Robotics & Drones** : Use transformer-based architectures for **long-horizon temporal memory**, vital for drones, service robots, and autonomous systems.
-* **Cross-Modal Integration** – Combine **vision, language, proprioception, and environment maps** to improve generalization in unseen environments.
+* **Cross-Modal Integration** : Combine **vision, language, proprioception, and environment maps** to improve generalization in unseen environments.
-* **Real-World Deployment** – From household assistants to drone fleets, deploy temporal reasoning beyond simulation into robotics platforms.
+* **Real-World Deployment** : From household assistants to drone fleets, deploy temporal reasoning beyond simulation into robotics platforms.

 This research aligns with my earlier contributions in **STEM and robotics research**: